Pre- Veterinary Medicine

-The following ratio determines a student’s admission average, which is used to select the top 200 candidates to move on in the selection process.
-This breakdown is as follows:
+The following ratio determines a student’s admission average, which is used to select the top 200 candidates to proceed in the selection process.
+The breakdown is as follows:

 - 40% is the average of the courses completed in the last two acceptable full-time semesters